jovanovskajovana/gatsby-starter-styled-components/README.md

 ### Typography

 Depending on the source of the fonts, you can choose a [different approach](https://www.gatsbyjs.com/docs/working-with-fonts-and-typography/) to include them in the site.
-When working with custom fonts, you can host them locally in the `assets/fonts` directory, and Gatsby will make sure they are moved to a static folder, included in the page header, and served before the site is rendered.
+When working with custom fonts, you can host them locally in the `assets/fonts/` directory, and Gatsby will make sure they are moved to the `static/` folder, included in the page header, and served before the site is rendered.

 ```
 import styled, { createGlobalStyle } from 'styled-components'